 The S.H.
-Ervin Gallery is reopening with timed entry tickets, Tuesday – Sunday, 11am – 5pm on 3 July 2020 following the COVID-19 shutdown.
+Ervin Gallery is open Tuesdays to Sundays, 11am – 5pm, with timed entry tickets.
 We look forward to welcoming lovers of art and history to Millers Point in Sydney.

 The Gallery building dates from 1856, when it was designed by Henry Robertson as additional classroom accommodation for the expanding Fort Street School (which later became Fort Street Girl’s School in 1916).
 The school operated on the site until the early 1970s.
 Around this time, philanthropist and collector, Samuel Henry Ervin offered a bequest for the establishment of a public art gallery committed to the display of Australian art.
 The National Trust secured the lease of the former Fort Street Girls’ School buildings from the NSW Department of Public Works.
 Following the restoration of the buildings, the S.H.
 Ervin Gallery was officially opened in May 1978, by NSW Premier Neville Wran, with an exhibition of works by Conrad Martens.